 Show Alarms – Display the Alarm state changes for the selected product.

 Note: Double click any event to view the details including alarm event history.

-Note: If two alarm/alert acknowledgements appear at the same time, only one will appear in Profile Explorer.
+If two alarm/alert acknowledgements appear at the same time, only one will appear in Profile Explorer.